 Your kitchen is ready.
 You got all the recipes.
 You got all the plugins.
 Designed an awesome logo and themed your site.
-You got all the bells and whistles but now you need to cook up awesome content.
+You got all the bells and whistles, but now you need to cook up excellent content.

 5 – Stand out of the crowd – Travel blogging is extremely saturated.
 You have to stand out and have a unique voice that your audience can identify with.
 Be personable.
 Respond to every comment somebody makes about an article you wrote.
 Find your voice.
 Fortify your niche.

 6 – Update Often but Focus on Quality, not Quantity – when you first start out you will need to churn out a lot of content.
 Maintain a regular posting schedule.
 Google likes websites that are updated often.
 However, content is king as they say in the web universe.
 I maintain a “Daily Photo” section where I post random photos of all my travels.
 It keeps my blog fresh even when I have not posted a lengthy post in a month.